-- Strategic partnership plan is revisited in January board study session - Strategic partnership plan is presented to Superintendent Leadership Team - Superintendent strategic advisory council launched in June. - Social-emotional supports are strengthened in schools with the addition of family support liaisons - Social-emotional supports are strengthened in middle and high schools with the addition of therapists from Sea Mar Community Health Services. - A therapist from YWCA Domestic Violence Services supports students at Jackson High School. - Cascade High School, Everett High School and Jackson Elementary School apply for and are awarded grants from Snohomish County Human Services to receive trauma-informed practices consultation over the next two years. - EPS is awarded a grant in partnership with YMCA Seattle/King/Snohomish to hire one "Navigators" to work with families who are homeless or confronting homelessness to help them access affordable housing and meet other basic needs. - Student Support Advocates are partially funded by a grant through Snohomish County Human services, and serve students and families as case managers in all district comprehensive high schools. - Received equipment and services from Sprint and the Sprint Foundation to provide to disadvantaged high school students who lack adequate home internet access. - A student support advocate will be funded by a grant through Snohomish County Human Services, and will serve students and families as case managers at North Middle School in the 2017-18 school year. - A co-occurring clinician will be funded by a grant through Snohomish County Human Services, and will serve students at Evergreen Middle School in 2017-18.
+- Strategic partnership plan is revisited in January board study session - Social-emotional supports are strengthened in schools with the addition of family support liaisons - Social-emotional supports are strengthened in middle and high schools with the addition of therapists from Sea Mar Community Health Services. - A therapist from YWCA Domestic Violence Services supports students at Jackson High School. - Cascade High School, Everett High School and Jackson Elementary School apply for and are awarded grants from Snohomish County Human Services to receive trauma-informed practices consultation over the next two years. - EPS is awarded a grant in partnership with YMCA to hire two "Navigators" to work with families who are homeless or in transitional housing to help them access affordable housing and meet other basic needs. - Student Support Advocates are partially funded by a grant through Snohomish County Human services, and serve students and families as case managers in all district comprehensive high schools.

-- Strategic partnerships (January 17, 2017) (See KPO 5.4.a. for information on this item) - Equity & access advisory council (May 2, 2017) Members of the Everett Public Schools Superintendent's Equity and Access Advisory Council (EAAC) will illustrate high impact work aligned with the district's strategic plan.
-The council will also engage the board in discussing next steps for the council to consider in developing its 2017-18 work plan.
+Strategic partnerships (January 17, 2017) (See KPO 5.4.a. for information on this item)

+• Equity & access advisory council (May 2, 2017)